-Ten to 15 homes were virtually leveled in Buffalo Lake, a town of about 770 people, Police Chief Greg Gowan said Wednesday on CBS's ``The Early Show.''
+Ten to 15 homes were virtually leveled, Police Chief Greg Gowan said Wednesday on CBS’s ``The Early Show.″

-In Nebraska, at least eight twisters struck as storms roared across the state for a third straight day, but no deaths or injuries were reported there.
+At least eight twisters struck Nebraska as thunderstorms roared across the state for a third straight day, but there were no deaths or injuries.
 A barn was damaged 12 miles north of Newport near the South Dakota line and three homes in the community of about 100 had minor damage.

 Gowan said early warnings were the reason no one was seriously hurt at Buffalo Lake, in south-central Minnesota.

-Gowan said he knew it was time to run for cover when he saw a 40-foot pine tree with its roots attached ``slowly pirouetting in the sky, maybe 200 feet in the air.''
-He estimated that in addition to the homes that were leveled, five buildings were severely damaged and about 50 houses had some damage, mainly to roofs, windows and siding.
+Gowan said he knew it was time to run for cover when he saw a 40-foot pine tree with its roots attached ``slowly pirouetting in the sky, maybe 200 feet in the air.″ He estimated that five buildings in town were severely damaged and that about 50 houses had some damage, mainly to roofs, windows and siding.

-Minnesota Gov. Tim Pawlenty ordered National Guard soldiers to Buffalo Lake to guard against looters.
-Police officers from several nearby towns were also on hand.
+Gov. Tim Pawlenty ordered National Guard soldiers to Buffalo Lake to guard against looters.
+Police officers from several nearby cities were also on hand.